Karthago Airlines

 A Karthago Airlines Boeing 737-300 at Stuttgart Airport (2006).

 Karthago Airlines was a privately owned airline based in Tunis, Tunisia, operating scheduled charter flights to Europe.
 Its main base was in Djerba-Zarzis Airport, but most of the flights were out of Tunis-Carthage International Airport.
 It was merged into Nouvelair Tunisia in January 2011.

 History

 The airline was established in 2001 and was owned by the Karthago Group (58 percent) and banks, insurers and tour trade investors (42 percent).
-The company had a stake in Egyptian airline KoralBlue Airlines, which was based at Sharm el-Sheikh International Airport.

 Destinations

 For the winter season 2010/11, Karthago Airlines was contracted to serve the following destinations on a regular, scheduled basis: